devinkr/javascript-oop/README.md

 1. Returns the object.

 How is this different from the way that we saw it used with constructors before?

+> One nice thing about the class syntax is that you cannot forget to use the `new` keyword because you'll get an error immediately in the console if you do.

 ### You Do: Define an Animal Class